torinthiel/jenkins_casc_bootstrap/README.md

   with same name exists in more than one directory, the last one takes precedence.
   Defaults to '.', the root directory of repository.

 If any of those values exists in more than one path from CASCB_VAULT_PATHS, than the last value takes precedence.
+As an exception, if the directory list begins with (+), the rest of list is appended to the previous value of the field (if any).

 Building
 --------